MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

   scale_y_continuous(labels = scales::percent)
 ```
 <img src="https://matthewbrower.github.io/img/Hackathon_Analysis_files/figure-markdown_github/unnamed-chunk-3-1.png">

-The findings here are highly-dependent on our order count filtering from earlier: raising the filter from 10 previous tranactions to 15 or higher would pull this line downward & may drive a different conclusion.

 Knowing Instacart's mission of shopper convenience, I would take these learnings and recommend adjustments to their suggestive selling algorithm: